Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: Explanations in autonomous driving

+Considering these multi-dimensional perspectives, explainable autonomous driving can bring the following benefits to the stakeholders: \begin{itemize}[leftmargin=*] \item \textit{Human-Centered Design}: Getting the end users' inputs, opinions, and anticipations on the design and development of the semi or fully AVs can help with the acceptance of this technology by the general community \cite{design2016vision}. \item \textit{Trustworthiness}: Algorithmic assurance can build trust in human-autonomous system relationships \cite{israelsen2019dave}.

-\item \textbf{Transparency and accountability} \\ If trustworthiness is developed for the intelligent decision-making of a car, it further brings transparency and accountability to AVs technology.
-Martinho et al. \cite{martinho2021ethical} have noted that accountability combines liability and responsibility as a broader concept.
-In the context of autonomous driving, accountability can be defined as compliance with established legal principles in specific jurisdictions.
-As the regulatory standards urge the ``right to an explanation'' as required by GDPR \cite {regulation2016}, accountability becomes a crucial concept that combines social expectations and legislative norms on the autonomous driving spectrum.
-In addition, achieving accountability also helps to deal with potential liability and responsibility gaps, as defined by Burton et al., \cite{burton2020mind}, in potential post-accident investigations with the involvement of autonomous cars.
-Recently Mercedes-Benz has taken a promising step forward and announced that the corporation will take legal responsibility for any accidents that their self-driving systems are engaged in \cite{Mercedes2022}.
+\item \textit{Traceability}: Explainable intelligent driving systems can help forensic analysts and system auditors understand the entire decision-making process of an autonomous car during the journey via a post-trip analysis. \item \textit{Transparency and accountability}: Explanations can help achieve accountability, which can resolve the potential liability and responsibility gaps in foreseeable post-accident investigations with the involvement of autonomous cars as described by Burton et al. \cite{burton2020mind}.
+For example, Mercedes-Benz has recently taken a promising step forward and announced that the corporation will take legal responsibility for any accidents that their self-driving systems are engaged in \cite{Mercedes2022}.
 Mercedes's declaration of legal culpability is a significant milestone toward the accountability of AVs technology. \end{itemize}